Zylann/godot_voxel/doc/source/instancing.md

 ![Screenshot of the VoxelInstanceLibrary menu](images/instance_library_menu.png)

-In this menu, you can add items to the library by clicking `VoxelInstanceLibrary -> Add item`.
+In this menu, you can add items to the library by clicking `VoxelInstanceLibrary -> Add Multimesh item`.

 Items created this way come with a default setup, so you should be able to see something appear on top of the voxel surface.